 But what is the deeper significance of Yom Teruah?
 Yom Teruah is sometimes called ‘the feast of which no man knows the day or the hour’ because, like the Head of the Year, we cannot know in advance the day or the hour it will begin.
 Rather, we must wait until Yahweh shows us the first crescent sliver of His new moon.

-As we will see in the chapters that follow, Yeshua was probably conceived during the Festival of Hanukkah, and was likely born on the first day of the fall Feast of Tabernacles.
+As we will see in the chapters that follow, Yeshua was probably conceived during the Feast of Hanukkah, and was likely born on the first day of the Feast of Tabernacles.
 We have already seen that He was put to death in fulfillment of the Passover, and that He also fulfilled the Days of Unleavened Bread, the Omer, and the Pentecost.
 In like fashion, many scholars believe Yeshua will return in fulfillment of the Day of Trumpets, because just as no man knows the day or the hour of the Day of Trumpets before the first crescent sliver of the new moon is physically seen, Yeshua tells us that no man knows the day or the hour in which He will physically return, either.

 Mattityahu (Matthew) 24:29-32